Selected Comté from Marcel Petite

 That, combined with a slightly different make recipe, creates two rather differently flavored cheeses.
 While Gruyère emphasizes sweetness and strength.
 Comté is more savory, more subtle.

-Marcel Petite's Fort is renowned as the aging vault for much of France’s best Comté; it is a temple of cheese, housing over a hundred thousand wheels.
-We’re not the only importer sourcing cheese from this location.
-But no other importer comes to taste cheese at all, let alone ten times per year.
+Marcel Petite's Fort St. Antonie is renowned as the aging vault for much of France’s best Comté.
+It's a temple of cheese, an underground fort housing over a hundred thousand wheels of cheese.
+We’re not the only importer sourcing Comté from this location.
+But no other importer comes to taste at all, let alone ten times per year.
 No other importer gets cheeses that are as consistent, as balanced, and as deeply flavored.